Dr. Julia Schindel, PT, Clinic Director

 She served as a clinical instructor for physical therapy students in their final clinical rotations from Columbia, SUNY Downstate, and LIU Brooklyn DPT programs.

-• The Movement System: advanced running assessment and treatment.
+• Advanced running assessment and treatment.

 My pursuit to become a physical therapist began at 5 years old.
 I told my mom if I did not start gymnastics right now I would not make it to the Olympics.
 Spoiler alert: I did not go to the Olympics, but I did compete from childhood through NCAA Division 1 at the University of Pittsburgh.